This article is about

 Amino Acids and Proteins

+Amino acids are the building blocks of proteins, which are crucial for muscle development, tissue repair, and various metabolic functions.
 Supplements containing amino acids, particularly branched-chain amino acids (BCAAs) like leucine, isoleucine, and valine, are popular among athletes for muscle recovery and growth.

 Protein supplements derived from whey, soy, or pea protein are widely used to promote muscle maintenance.